Microscopy and activity of endometriosis.

 Typical endometriosis : 0.5-4 cm superficial lesions

-Deep endometriosis often present as typical endometriosis.
+Deep endometriosis can present as typical endometriosis.

 Cystic ovarian endometriosis